sodadata/docs/soda/new-documentation.md

     * limiting the datasets that Soda SQL analyzes,
     * preventing Soda SQL from sending scan results to Soda Cloud after a scan, and
     * instructing Soda SQL to skip confirmations before running a scan.
-* Added information about how to use a new option, `account_info_path`, to direct Soda SQL to your Big Query service account JSON key file for configuration details.
+* Added information about how to use a new option, `account_info_path`, to direct Soda SQL to your BigQuery service account JSON key file for configuration details.

 #### August 31, 2021